 I’m hoping to either visit a center in the U.S. where they do specific PAD rehab or bring someone here to teach us, because we can’t just apply the same principles we use for heart patients to them.
 Their needs are different, and their exercise tolerance is much lower.
 We know we can help them, we just need to figure out the best ways to do that.

 The other group that I want to focus on is women.
-Our rate of enrollment in rehabilitation here at the Heart Institute for women is 20%, 25% if we’re lucky.
+Our rate of enrolment in rehabilitation here at the Heart Institute for women is 20%, 25% if we’re lucky.
 That’s not unique to us—if you look at the reports from other centres, it’s similar.
 So, we know that women are not enrolling.
 What we want to do is find out why, so we can address those reasons.
 Once we have that knowledge, we can come up with a system to either convince them to join or, if it’s a matter of programs that they need and we don’t offer, then we can start to offer those.

 With the Women’s Heart Health Centre, we have such an amazing resource, and we also hope to continue expanding our prevention services through it.
 For example, women who experience preeclampsia during pregnancy have anywhere between two to five times higher risk of having a heart attack or stroke down the road compared to women who didn’t, depending on the severity of the preeclampsia.
 And these events occur early: the average age for their first heart attack or stroke is 38.
-But these women traditionally don’t enroll in cardiovascular prevention programs.
+But these women traditionally don’t enrol in cardiovascular prevention programs.
 A lot of them—and a lot of their doctors—don’t even know about their risk.
 We hope we can start to fill in these gaps as well.

 The Beat: How do you see research in prevention and rehabilitation moving forward in the Division?